deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 “And you’re back there.”

 “...Yeah...” she nodded and stared down at her fingers.
 “And I blame myself.
 Stupid little girl wanted to save the fucking world, and I got two good guys killed.
-And I thought...
-I don’t know what I thought.
+And I thought...I don’t know what I thought.
 But after this shit with the email as well, I guess… I guess, like, I just feel useless and, and *selfish*!
 ‘Cause even when I’m not getting people killed I’m taking up other people’s valuable time, and for what?!
 So I can feel better about myself?
 Is that who I am?
 Just a spoiled bitch who gets in everyone’s way and hurts them?
 I… If that’s who I am, I don’t think I can live with myself.”

 Gabe put his hand on her back.
 “Ava…”

-“...
-I don’t know what to do.”
+“...I don’t know what to do.”
 She finally turned to give him the most profound look of misery Gabe had ever seen.
 "What do I *do*, Dad?”

 Gabe kissed her forehead.
 “There are four types of people in the world who want to help you deal with your problems,” he told her,rubbing her arms.
 “Parents, friends, priests and therapists.
 Parents and friends you’ve got… What about the other two?”